 - Frame transfer success as a tool for upward economic mobility.
 Have a clear transfer message and stay on message.
 Provide professional development about the transfer process that includes cross-training of all departments that play a part, no matter how small.

 - Foster colleagueship across two-year and four-year institutions through planning together, making decisions together, and learning together.
-Face-to-face and shared professional development for faculty and advisors of two- and four-year institutions improves information sharing and establishes relationships that can help students facilitate relationships of their own.
-A two-way street for faculty becomes a smoother street for students.
+Face-to-face and shared professional development for faculty and advisors of two- and four-year institutions improves information sharing and establishes relationships that can help students facilitate relationships of their own

 - Involve students in the design of transfer pathways and supports.
 Ask the people who use the system how it really works—it may reveal surprising glitches or work-arounds that ought to become standard practice.

 - Consider students’ external experiences when designing internal transfer policies and programs.
-Evaluate how policies and practices—everything from to course maps to class schedules to lab requirements—may present barriers to students’ enrollment decisions, taking care to consider external family and employment obligations.
+Evaluate how policies and practices—everything from to course maps to class schedules to lab requirements—may be misaligned with students’ enrollment decisions, family, and employment obligations.

 - Measure what matters for your institution and your students.
 The complex nature of student transfer requires innovation.
 Consider indicators that take into account where students start with respect to academic factors and economic characteristics and how they progress over time.